adamconkey/adamconkey.github.io/Coderon/_posts/2022-04-29-goal-distributions.md

 ## What is a goal distribution?

-TODO explain
+A goal distribution is nothing more than a probabilistic interpretation of a target.
+If you consider what goals look like in many problems in robotics, they are typically point-based -- move to this target pose, track to this setpoint in the robot's joint space.
+Even if the task specification is higher-level (e.g. navigate to the living room), there will often be a lower-level point-based target it resolves to.

+Goal distributions are a broader view of goal spaces.
+Formally they subsume point-based goals (e.g. with a [Dirac-delta function](https://en.wikipedia.org/wiki/Dirac_delta_function)), but can further encode uncertainty about the goal (e.g. a Gaussian distribution or uniform random).
+For example, the goal of "navigate to the living room" could be well-encoded by a uniform random distribution over the valid poses the robot could exist within the living room -- you want the robot to be in that room but specify no preference on where it should be within the room.
+You could further encode preference, e.g. as a Gaussian distribution or a mixture of Gaussians.

+We have a lot of details in the paper about our conception of goal distributions and how that interpretation is useful in robotics.
+The key takeaway is that it is a more flexible notion of a goal that can encode uncertainty about the goal, and it can integrate well with probabilistic methods already used in robotics, e.g. uncertainty propagation in state estimation.

-## Why Work on This?
+## Why work on this?

 It's easy to question the utility of this paper, and believe me, reviewers did!
 What do we get out of goal distributions that we don't ultimately get from point-based goals and more traditional goal formulations?
-On some level, it's a fair criticism, but I think there was a kernel of intrigue in our idea that made me feel we were onto something.
+On some level, it's a fair criticism, but there was a kernel of intrigue in our idea that made me feel we were onto something.

-Typically in robotics (and life generally) we are averse to uncertainty and want to reduce it as much as possible.
-While we might strive to reduce uncertainty for our robots as much as possible, there is an inherent limit to it.
+Typically in robotics (and life generally) we are averse to uncertainty.
+While we might strive to reduce uncertainty as much as we can, there is an inherent limit to it.
 Robots (and humans) in the real world have to perform their tasks in spite of imperfect knowledge, imperfect task execution, and even imperfect task specification.
 What intrigued me, is what if we don't necessarily try to reduce the uncertainty as much as possible, but embrace the uncertainty we have, and even try to leverage it to our advantage?

 As a concrete example, consider a robot that is tasked with sorting recyclable materials.
 Suppose a conveyor belt of objects is streaming by the robot and it has to pick up objects as they go by, and put them into a bin based on its type, e.g. one bin has plastic bottles, another aluminum cans, another cardboard, and so forth.